-When a new car is released that is remarkably well designed I usually make a list (in the mind) of details I would design differently.
+When a new sports car is released that is remarkable in technical or body design I usually make a list (in the mind) of details I would design differently.
 I don't write it down – except the carmaker really causes to give offence.

 Three years ago I criticised the body design of the Porsche 911 and now I need to write about the Alpine A110.

 I think the A110 is one of the most interesting (combustion engine) cars since the Ford GT40 in 1968 and the Bugatti Veyron in 2005. – This time not just because of the shape but because of its maxim and parameters: